jojolindholm/sehc/README.md

 ## Citing

 Please cite as "Johan Lindholm, Mattias Derlén, and Daniel Naurin.
 2023.
 Swedish High Court Database (version 0.9.1, 1 May 2023).
 DOI:  10.5281/zenodo.7883860".

+## Publications

+The package and the datasets have been used in the following studies:
+* Johan Lindholm, Mattias Derlén, and Daniel Naurin, 'The Ideal Justice: Who Are Selected to Serve and What Does It Say about Swedish High Courts?'
+Tidsskrift for Rettsvitenskap, 2022, 135(4), pp. 397-431.
+DOI: [10.18261/tfr.135.4.1](https://doi.org/10.18261/tfr.135.4.1)